College NOW! & Concurrent Enrollment

 Please reach out to your high school counselor for guidance on the process your high school has implemented for obtaining the required high school counselor and principal signatures.

-Submit the College NOW!/Concurrent Enrollment Form for the semester/term you are applying to by either:
+Submit the College NOW!/Concurrent Enrollment Special Admission Form for the semester/term you are applying to by either:

-- Emailing the completed form with all required signatures to email@example.com.
+- EMAIL (RECOMMENDED): Email your completed form with all required signatures to email@example.com.
 Remember to send the front and back side of the form.
-Please include “College NOW/Concurrent Enrollment and your name” in the subject line.

 Registration occurs online, and may be completed on or after your assigned date and time, which can be found in your My Canyons account.

-Once you have submitted a college application for the given semester/term you are planning to attend, your assigned registration date and time will be posted on your My Canyons account under 'My Registration Time' on or after:
+Once you have submitted a college application for the given semester/term you are planning to attend, your assigned registration date and time will be posted on your My Canyons account under the 'My Registration' tile.

 Payment for your classes is due at the time you register.
 Enrollment fees are waived for high school students ($46/unit); however, mandatory college fees are not waived.

-If you were charged non-resident/international tuition fees because you were marked as a nonresident erroneously, please download the Residency Affidavit Questionnaire, complete it and email it to firstname.lastname@example.org.
+If you were charged non-resident/international tuition fees because you were marked as a nonresident erroneously, please download the Residency High School Concurrent Reclass Form, complete it and email it to firstname.lastname@example.org for clearance.

-For all FALL 2020 courses, it is very important that you read the instructor’s ORIENTATION LETTER for each class you register for, in order to be aware of the type of class you're in.
-Read your Instructor's orientation letter for information about their class, such as their required textbooks(s), instructional materials, important dates, proctored exams, or other course requirements.
+It is very important that you read the instructor’s ORIENTATION LETTER for each class you register for, in order to be aware of the type of class you're in.
+Read your Instructor's orientation letter for information about their class, such as their required textbook(s), instructional materials, important dates, proctored exams, and/or other course requirements.